 My personal impression of these instruments is that while they are clearly modelled on the two surviving medieval Gaelic harps, the Queen Mary harp in Edinburgh and the Brian Boru harp in Dublin, Dolmetsch’s instruments are more slender and gracile.
 He places two soundholes in each side of the soundbox instead on in the front.
 Some are plain and undecorated, but many have carving on the forepillar which reproduces the fish head and eyes of the Queen Mary harp, and some at least of the instruments also have the linear designs from the front of the Queen Mary harp soundboard, as well as decorated roundels at the top and bottom of the forepillar.

 My harp looks very similar to Heloise’s “First clarsach”.
 It has the same slab-sided pillar.
-Hers has a much bolder grain, more like oak or ash.
-Hers also does not have the semitone hooks that mine does, though hers does have dark (presumably red and blue) markings on the tuning pin ends and on the string shoes or bridges, just like mine has.
+Hers has a much bolder grain.
+Hers also does not have the semitone hooks that mine does, though hers does have red and blue markings on the tuning pin ends and on the string shoes or bridges, just like mine has.
 These similarities of form make me more confident that mine, no. 10, is one of the original fifteen.

 In the letter to Heloise of July 5th 1932, Arnold says he wishes to take back the harp she has, and substitute it for “the cherry one”.
 He says “I would exchange it for the one you have, of which I should remove the inscription.
 I should write a similar one on The Cherry Clarsach, and we should be within the truth, for all these Clarsachs were made at the same time...”

-1. I don’t know the currentl whereabouts of this instrument.
-There is a photo and caption in Heloise Russell-Fergusson’s collection of photos in the Mitchell Library, Glasgow, section C volume 2 f62r-v.
+1. There is a photo and caption in Heloise Russell-Fergusson’s collection of photos in the Mitchell Library, Glasgow, section C volume 2 f62r-v.
 The inscription is not visible in the photo of the left side of the harp, but is transcribed in the caption.
 The transcription omits the year 1932, and the name Hèloïse.^

 2. Letter from Arnold Dolmetsch, July 5th 1932, to Heloise Russell-Fergusson.
 Glasgow Museums A.1970.6.e..
 Arnold mentions sending a replacement string, and says that his assistant sent “a complete set of strings some time ago’, so it is not clear how long after the completion and delivery of the first harp, this letter was written.
 He refers to the “clarsachs’ he has made, one of which is already in Heloise’s posession, one he wishes to exchange for the one she has, and three have been sold.
 He consistently refers to the instruments as “clarsachs” and though he discusses strings he does not mention if they are gut or wire.
 Thanks to Helene Witcher for showing me this. ^